Inzhenerka/docs.getdbt.tech/website/docs/best-practices/how-we-mesh/mesh-6-coordinate-versions.md

 "Hard deleting" old versions is the cleanest approach and removes all old version artifacts from your project:
 1. Delete the `fishtown_analytics_v1.sql` file and rename the new version back to `fishtown_analytics.sql`.
 2. Delete all version specifications from your `.yml` file.
-3. Drop or delete the `fishtown_analytics_v1` object from your warehouse with a manual script or appropriate process
+3. Drop or delete the `fishtown_analytics_v1` object from your warehouse with a manual script or using a cleanup macro.

 </TabItem>